gabrielaalevi/DarkCalc/README.md

 In order to compute the number density for an specific model, it is necessary to:

- 1. Instal MadGraph with MadDM
+ 1. Install MadGraph with MadDM
  2. Copy the files [MadDM/get_taacs.f](./MadDM/get_taacs.f), [MadDM/maddm.f](./MadDM/maddm.f) and [MadDM/makefile](MadDM/makefile)  to ``MG5/PLUGIN/maddm/Templates/src/``.

 The above steps can also be done running [installer.sh](./installer.sh)